 Power Africa -USAID | Ms. Lauren Russel | |

-US Geological Survey | Geosciences and Environmental Change Science Center | Dr. James (Jay) Diffendorfer |
+U.S. Geological Survey | Geosciences and Environmental Change Science Center | Dr. James (Jay) Diffendorfer |

 Secretariats of Relevant MEAs | ||